jup-ag/space-station/guides/4-dca/1-how-to-dca.md

 ![DCA-2](../img/dca/dca-2.png)

 1. **Active DCAs:** This tab lists out all of your active DCA orders.
-2. **Individual DCA Orders:** On-going DCAs with a progress bar to indicate how much of the DCA has been executed.
+2. **Individual DCA Orders:** Ongoing DCAs with a progress bar to indicate how much of the DCA has been executed.
-3. **Order Overview:** To see the DCA order details, expand one of your on-going DCA orders and review the Overview Details.
+3. **Order Overview:** To see the DCA order details, expand one of your ongoing DCA orders and review the Overview Details.
 4. **Balance Summary:** This shows the DCA order balance progress.
 First is the remaining balance of the token you are spending/ allocating.
 Second is the amount of tokens that have been successfully purchased.
 Third is the amount of tokens purchased that have been withdrawn.
-5. **Order Summary:** This will show the current on-going DCA order, with information like:
+5. **Order Summary:** This will show the current ongoing DCA order, with information like:
     - Total Deposited - The input amount and token that you are selling or swapping from.
     - Total Spent - The progress of the DCA, or the amount spent to swap from.
     - Each Order Size - The average order size for the DCA.